 - Talk through each of the points raised in the invitation to disciplinary meeting letter and provide any supporting evidence;

-* Not ask you to respond to allegations or concerns which aren’t outlined in the invitation to disciplinary meeting letter;
+* Not ask you to respond to allegations or concerns that aren’t outlined in the invitation to disciplinary meeting letter;

 * Talk you through the potential outcomes of the process and give you an opportunity to respond;